smartdevicelink/sdl_evolution/proposals/NNNN-Adding-Metadata-Types.md

 A few alternatives were considered:

 1. SDL could define a best practice for specific data types.
 For example, for audio the song title should always be in mainField1 and artist in mainField2.
 This is not ideal as it asks applications to follow the SDL defined behavior which may not match the standard application behavior.

 2. We keep data fields ambiguous and HMI will not be able to distinguish data types.
 This is not preferred because we have seen many HMIs want to design around specific data types (ex. bolding the song title or putting a CD icon next to the album title).

 3. We create a new RPC that applications can use to broadcast information.
 This may increase chatter as multiple RPCs could be sent for the same information (ex.
 Show and new RPC every time a song changes).

 4. As metadata types are not expected to change often, we could define the type contained in each text field inside "setDisplayLayout".
 This would reduce the work to maintain data types but make it more difficult to change the data type of a field as we would need to resend "setDisplayLayout" or add a new RPC to change existing types.

 5. For the Mobile_API, we could add new optional parameters for relevant RPCs that define the text field type (ex. "mainField1_type" parameter).
+This would allow us to keep the existing parameter string type.